seirin16/Gemma3N_Finetune/README.md

 ## 💾 Model Saving and Deployment

-* **Saved Artifacts:** LoRA adapters and processor saved to `/content/drive/MyDrive/Colab Notebooks/gemma3n-it-phishing-lora`.
+* **Saved Artifacts:** LoRA adapters and processor saved to `/content/drive/MyDrive/Colab Notebooks/gemma3n-it-phishing-lora` (as configured in the training notebook).
-* **Deployment:** Merge LoRA with base model using Unsloth/Peft.
-Deploy via Hugging Face or local inference for phishing checks in browsers/extensions.
+* **Deployment:** `Gemma3N_AfterFinetune.ipynb` shows how to merge the LoRA adapters with the base model.
+This merged model can be saved and deployed via Hugging Face or used for local inference in phishing detection tools.

 ## 🏆 Results